-Founded in 2014, Colorado Wild Public Lands is led by a six-person volunteer Board of Directors, assisted by a part-time staff person.
+Founded in 2014, Colorado Wild Public Lands is led by a seven-person volunteer Board of Directors, assisted by 2 staff members.
 Our Board meets quarterly on the first Wednesday of the month, beginning in January.
 We invite all our members and other interested parties to join us at regular meetings and special events.

 Hawk Greenway has traveled extensively in the wild country of the American West.
 He's lived in Aspen for 25 years, having served on the Pitkin County Open Space and Trails Board, and as manager of the Alfred Braun Hut System.
 Hawk is a commercially rated pilot for bush and sea planes, and he flies to monitor easements for land conservation organizations.
 He has a Masters of Science Degree in Ecosystem Analysis from the University of Washington.
 Hawk believes that an American West of mixed private and public lands is a treasure to be maintained for all.